Dance & Choreography BA(Hons)

 Course overview

-• You’ll be challenged to imagine new futures for dance, developing projects in collaboration with musicians, illustrators, fashion designers, photographers, filmmakers, game developers and more
+• You’ll be challenged to imagine new futures for dance by developing projects in collaboration with musicians, illustrators, fashion designers, photographers, filmmakers or game developers as well responding to contemporary issues such as social justice, health, climate change or activism

-• Build industry links through workshops, guest lectures and visits from internationally renowned practitioners such as Company Chameleon and our Honorary Fellow Julie Felix
+• Build industry links through workshops, guest lectures and visits from internationally renowned practitioners – previous guests have included Company Chameleon, Theo Clinkard, Ayesha Fazal and Honorary Fellow Julie Felix MBE

-• Benefit from AMATA’s year-round performance programme, which attracts top artists and performers from all over the world, such as Aakash Odedra Company and Jamaal Burkmar
+• Benefit from our year-round performance programme, which attracts top dance, theatre and music performers such as Protein Dance, Thick and Tight, Lea Anderson and Aakash Odedra

 • Learn to utilise our extensive range of technical sound, lighting and recording equipment, to enabling you to realise your own production ideas and visions